 Donald MacPherson, Executive Director

 Donald MacPherson is one of Canada’s leading figures in drug policy.
 He advocates for drug policies based on principles of public health, scientific evidence, human rights, and social inclusion.
-He is involved in drug policy work at local, national, and international levels, and is a founding member of the Canadian Drug Policy Coalition.
+He is involved in drug policy work at local, national, and international levels, and is a founding member of the Canadian Drug Policy Coalition based out of Simon Fraser University.
 Formerly, MacPherson was North America’s first Drug Policy Coordinator at the City of Vancouver where he worked for 22 years.
 He is the author of Vancouver’s ground-breaking Four Pillars Drug Strategy, which called for new approaches to drug problems based on public health principles and the appropriate regulation of all psychoactive substances.

 MacPherson is also co-author of Raise Shit!
 Social Action Saving Lives (2009) and More Harm than Good: Drug Policy in Canada (2016).
 In 2007, he received the Kaiser Foundation National Award of Excellence in Public Policy in Canada.
 In 2009, he was awarded the Richard Dennis Drug Peace Award for Outstanding Achievement in the Field of Drug Policy Reform by the Drug Policy Alliance in the United States, and the City of Vancouver was awarded the Canadian Urban Institute’s Secure City Award for the Four Pillars Drug Strategy.